waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Current Strategy
 - **Primary Goal:** Cure Jasmine's Ampharos (Lighthouse).
 - **Secondary Goal:** Travel to Cianwood City to get the SecretPotion (Completed).
-- **Immediate Plan:** Navigate to the Ladder at (9, 7) on 4F to reach the 5F Center.
-Path: Left from drop point, through northern corridor, then south to center.
+- **Immediate Plan:** Navigate to the Ladder at (3, 5) in the SW corner.
+Path: Go East to wall, South to bottom, West to SW corner, North to ladder.
-- **Quest Update:** Fell from 5F to 4F.
-This seems to be the correct path to bypass the walls.
+- **Quest Update:** The path to the center ladder (9, 7) is blocked by walls.
+I must return to 5F via the SW ladder and find the correct pit to fall into.
 - **Party Status:**
   - **Muscle (Machoke):** Lv 40.
   - **Garnet (Quilava):** Lv 28.